 7 Important Rules For Planning The Egg Hunt

-Most likely, you will spend the first day of Easter with family and friends, maybe even on the green grass, weather permitting.
+You will most likely spend the first day of Easter with family and friends, maybe even on the green grass, weather permitting.
 At someone’s backyard or, who knows, maybe even in a little village or at the edge of a forest.
 Perfect!
-Both are equally good places to organize an egg hunt to the delight of the children.
+Both are equally good places to organize an egg hunt to the children’s delight.

-An egg hunt is a game for children organized on or around Easter Day.
-Adults hide colorful eggs in the grass and around the house and children go in search of them.
+An egg hunt is a game for children on Easter Day.
+Adults hide colorful eggs in the grass and around the house, and children go in search of them.
 The action leaves with laughter, fun, and excitement.
-I like the idea so much, I decided it had to be projected on, as it is full of both education and fun.
+I like the idea so much that I decided it had to be projected on, as it is full of education and fun.
 Here are the things to keep in mind when organizing an egg hunt:

 1. Choose a suitable venue

 A sunny day is perfect for an egg hunt outside, in front of the block, or at the playground.
-You can hide eggs in the grass, in the hedge, on the wheels of your car, or even hang them from dandelions if you opt for the hanging options.
-For outdoor hunting, make sure you mark the perimeter of the play area.
+You can hide eggs in the grass, in the hedge, on your car’s wheels, or even hang them from dandelions if you opt for the hanging options.
+For outdoor hunting, mark the perimeter of the play area.

 2. Keep in mind the age of the children.

 To be fair to all children of different ages, you need to separate the hunt of the young ones, with eggs placed inaccessible places, from the search of the older ones, who like challenges.
 It’s easy to do this by using a color code: for example, the little ones will look for blue and red eggs, and the big ones for green and orange eggs.

 3. Choose what kind of eggs you want to use